CMSgov/ab2d/website/tutorial-curl.md

      | jq --raw-output ".access_token")
    ```

-   You will need this "BEARER_TOKEN" environment variable in order to do any of the following sections.
+   You will need this "BEARER_TOKEN" environment variable to complete any of the following sections.
 All commands should
    be in this same terminal window since the value of the environment variable is only set in that terminal.

    The bearer token will expire in 1 hour.